nhsx/dna-risk-predict/README.md

 hypertuneIterations: 5         # Hyper-tuning parameter samples.
 evalIterations: 10_000         # Upper-limit over-fit iterations.
 earlyStoppingRounds: 10        # Over-fit detection early stopping rounds.
-encoding: latin-1              # Encoding to use for reading files.
 seed: 42                       # Seed to ensure workflow reproducibility.
 ```

 ## Further Documentation
 Refer to the [additional documentation](./README_files/docs.md) for further technical details of the modeling framework and visualisations from the example data set.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project